httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

  - Using the `get context` API, retrieve the `certificate_request_context` used to generate the authenticator, if any.
- - Verify that the `certificate_request_context` is either empty (clients only) or the Request-ID of a previously-sent `CERTIFICATE_REQUEST` frame.
+ - Verify that the `certificate_request_context` is either empty (clients only) or contains the Request-ID of a previously-sent `CERTIFICATE_REQUEST` frame.
  - Use the `validate` API to confirm the validity of the authenticator with regard to the generated request (if any).